bitsofcotton/p2/README.md

 2025/06/06 add p2qt argv causes ok result for us test stream on our machine. update readme.
 2025/06/07 update readme. change reasonable implementation p2qt.cc and around them. elim p2.cc and concerns, it's not used deeply in any of the predictors.
 2025/06/07 revert, Q command result sign doesn't depend on the place sign, so fixed.
+2025/06/08 fix p2qt.cc param != 0 case but our machine is infected from the conclusion, either needs {-1, 1}-input stream.